Arkansas Scholarship Lottery officials say Powerball jackpot has soared to $610M - NewsBreak

 Because of strong ticket sales throughout the country, game leaders increased the Powerball jackpot from $575 million to $610 million for the drawing on Wednesday, Jan.
 5, officials said.

 According to the Arkansas Scholarship Lottery, the new jackpot estimate has a cash value of $432.2 million.
-This makes the current jackpot the seventh largest Powerball jackpot.A Powerball jackpot win could be worth 21M Hubcap burgers
+This makes the current jackpot the seventh largest Powerball jackpot.What increases your odds of winning the lottery multiple times?

 Arkansans interested in entering the drawing have multiple options, officials said.
 The most common ticket purchases are a Powerball Quick Pick or a 5-Buck Bundle.